ase-fs25/DailyGrind/microservices/push-notification-service/README.md

 ## Documentation

-The microservice is also documented using JavaDoc.
+The microservice is documented using OpenAPI 3.0.
+The documentation is automatically generated and can be viewed in the Swagger UI `http://localhost:8081/swagger-ui/index.html`.
+Furthermore, the microservice is also documented using JavaDoc.
 The JavaDoc can be generated using Maven and can be found in the `docs` directory.
 Open the `index.html` file in the `docs` directory to view the documentation.

 ### Environment Variables
 - `AWS_REGION`: The AWS region to use for Cognito, DynamoDB and SQS.